Gaudium et spes: Overview

-The Dogmatic Constitution, Gaudium et spes, was addressed "not only to the sons of the Church and to all who invoke the name of Christ, but to the whole of humanity" as part of the Second Council's effort to appeal to the larger considerations of the Catholic Church.
+The Dogmatic Constitution, Gaudium et spes, was addressed "not only to the sons of the Church and to all who invoke the name of Christ, but to the whole of humanity" as part of the council's effort to appeal to the larger considerations of the Catholic Church.

-Whereas the previous Vatican Council in 1869–70 had tried to defend the role of the church in an increasingly secular world, the Second Vatican Council focused on examining the role of the Church in the modern world.
+Whereas the First Vatican Council in 1869–70 had tried to defend the role of the church in an increasingly secular world, the Second Vatican Council focused on examining the role of the Church in the modern world.

 Gaudium et spes was adopted after Lumen Gentium, the Constitution on the Church, and it reflects the ecclesiological approach of that text.
 Gaudium recognized and encouraged the laity to take on "his or her own distinctive role" in the modern world.
 In recent years, Church leaders, such as Cardinal Francis Arinze, have since clarified this to mean that laity should work to make themselves competent in their own profession, and observe laws proper to "each discipline".
 The decree was debated at length and approved by much the largest and most international council in the history of the Church.

 The ecumenical constitution created by the Second Vatican Council focused on the role of the church within the modern world.
 It was the last document promulgated during the Second Vatican Council and the first church document to place the church within the significance of the world.
 Gaudium et spes illustrated the church is aware of problems within the world and its responsibilities toward them.
 While world problems are a focus of the text, it also brings to light the human person and their orientation toward God as well as the mission of the church itself.
 The mission of the Church needed to recognize the realities of secularization and pluralism.
 Bishop Christopher Butler points out that a key principle behind the "audacious change" in this and in several earlier outward-looking documents of the council was that the Church is "Christ himself using us as his instruments to bring salvation to all", and in charity we must "presume that those who differ from us… are nevertheless [people] of good will".
 As a whole, Gaudium et spes represented an inner looking of the Church on itself so that it may take responsibility and comment on issues affecting the world.